code-vibe/alx-low_level_programming/0x02-functions_nested_loops/README.md

-# Holberton School - 0x02-functions_nested_loops
+# ALX SCHOOL - 0x02-functions_nested_loops
-Basics of nested loops and 2D loops
+Basics of Functions and nested loops
 ## New commands / functions used:
 ``#include``
 ## Helpful Links